fly-apps/rate-limiter-demo/README.md

 In this demo we are going to run the pre-canned `echo-server` from the previous step on a fly.io Machine.
 Without modifying that server, we are going to also run [nginx](https://nginx.org/) configured to be a [rate limiter](https://blog.nginx.org/blog/rate-limiting-nginx).
 We are going to configure our guest machine, and set up our HTTP services.

 The JSON we will be sending is contained in [api-config.json](./api-config.json).
+It contains the definition of a [machine](https://machines-api-spec.fly.dev/#model/machine).
+We will be focusing mostly on the definition of a [container](https://machines-api-spec.fly.dev/#model/flycontainerconfig).

+We see two containers defined: _nginx_ and _echo_. _nginx_ depends on _echo_, and _echo_ has a health check defined that will determine whether or not the container is ready to accept requests.
+This is important to prevent requests being routed to the new Machine once it is started (or restarted) until it is ready to accept requests.

 Note the `raw_value` contained in that file.
 It is the base 64 encoded contents of [nginx.conf](./nginx.conf).
 You can produce this value yourself by running:

 ```
 base64 -i nginx.conf